Hemsedal: Recent history

 Skogstad Hotell was completed in 1905 as the first hotel in the village.
 Before that, in the latter half of the 19th century, a road had been built through the village with the hope that it would become a major route to Western Norway.
 However, things changed dramatically with the opening of the Bergen Railway in 1909.
 Hemsedal once more became a detour, while upper Hallingdal took over as the main route.

 After the World War II, new places to stay were established in the valley, such as Vangen Pensjonat (inn) at Tuv (1947) and Lykkjaheim Pensjonat (1953).
 A tourist agency was established in 1939 and in 1952 suggested building a ski lift in Hemsedal, but this did not happen until 1959, when Fossheim Pensjonat created the Tottenheisen, a 350 m ski lift behind the inn at Ulsåk, serving the first piste in the village, Tottenløypa.
 However, this lift was torn down in 1961.

 Hemsedal Skisenter opened at Holdeskaret in 1961, and a few years later, planning began for tourist development.
 Over the five years beginning in 1980, a series of new businesses aimed at tourists were established.
 The first chairlift, Olaheisen, opened in 1983.
 Tourism has continued to grow in economic significance for Hemsedal.
 More than half of visitors come from abroad.
 Hemsedal is now also popular in the summer season, due to opportunities for fishing, hiking, climbing, cycling, golf and other activities.

 Geography

-The municipality is bordered to the north by Vang and Vestre Slidre (both in Oppland county), to the east by Nord-Aurdal (in Oppland county) and Gol, to the south by Ål and Hol, and to the west by Lærdal (in Vestland county).
+The municipality is bordered to the north by Vang Municipality and Vestre Slidre Municipality (both in Innlandet county), to the east by Nord-Aurdal Municipality (in Innlandet county) and Gol Municipality, to the south by Ål Municipality and Hol Municipality, and to the west by Lærdal Municipality (in Vestland county).
 Lakes in the region include Juklevatnet.